salmanzee-dev/Personality_Core_GLaDOS/docs/autonomy.md

 - Write results to slots
 - Can be preconfigured (Weather, News) or spawned dynamically

-Monitor active minds in the TUI with `/minds`.
+Active minds are displayed in the TUI.

 ## Background Jobs